US says fate of nuclear pact up to Iran as talks resume - WTMJ

 After previous rounds of talks in Vienna, the administration had said there was flexibility in what it might offer to Iran, including going beyond the letter of the deal to ease non-nuclear sanctions from the Trump era that nonetheless affected the relief the Iranians were entitled to for agreeing to the accord.

 That is still the case, although the official’s comments on Thursday suggested that the limits of that flexibility had been reached.
-The official would not describe the concessions the U.S. is prepared to make and declined to predict whether the fourth round would produce a breakthrough.
+The official would not describe the concessions the U.S. is prepared to make but said any that it finds to be “inconsistent” with the nuclear deal would be stricken.

 But, the official said success depends on Iran not demanding more than it is entitled to under the terms of the original deal and by verifiably reversing the steps it has taken that violate it.